Real tennis: Service

-To begin play, the players spin a racket or toss coin to decide who serves first.
+To begin play, the players traditionally spin a racket or toss a coin to decide who serves first.
 Serves are always made from the service end of the court, that is, the side of the court with the dedans.
 Unlike lawn tennis, at least one foot must be grounded during the service, but the player may serve from anywhere in the court between the dedans wall and the second gallery line.
 The serve is played onto the service penthouse, and must touch the service penthouse at least once on the receiver's (hazard) side of the court.
 It may also touch the service wall above the penthouse or the service penthouse on the server's side.
 From there, it may touch any other surface including the back wall, back penthouse or battery wall.
 Serves may be volleyed by the receiver, or be played off a single bounce on the floor.
 To be a valid serve, the ball must land in the rectangle marked by the service line and the fault line.
 Serves which land between the fault line and the main wall, beyond the service line, or fail to touch the service penthouse are called fault.
 Players are permitted a second serve, but if it is also a fault, then the server double faults and the receiver wins the point.
 Under French rules, balls which land between the fault line and the main wall are not considered a fault, and are instead called a pass, with the serve replayed.

 In doubles play, the two players in the pair alternate serving or receiving at the end of each game.
 The first player will serve or receive the entirety of the first game, with the second player serving or receiving the entirety of the second game and so on.
 This means that a player from one team will only serve or receive from one player from the other team for the entire set.
 The exception is if a serve lands between the center line and the fault line, in which case either receiving player may elect to play the ball.
 At the start of each new set, the players may switch who is serving first and second.
-The pair at the service end must nominate the first server before the pair at the hazard end nominates the first receiver, so players will occasionally play tactically to ensure that they are at the hazard end at the end of each set to ensure they can chose the match-ups for the new set.
+The pair at the service end must nominate the first server before the pair at the hazard end nominates the first receiver, so players will occasionally play tactically to ensure that they are at the hazard end at the end of each set to ensure they can choose the match-ups for the new set.

 Because there are numerous surfaces for the ball to touch during a serve, there are many different styles of serves which are chosen to achieve different tactical advantages.
 Since the court is asymmetric, different techniques are required for right and left-handed players.
 Some of the most common serves include: